 Governments tend to deny their accountability towards welfare by focusing on individual cases, rather than looking for patterns or context.
 Structural efforts to challenge this approach and refocus the public debate are currently virtually absent; to help change this, we need to build litigation projects together with community partners to pursue transparency and accountability.

-During our Europe-wide Roundtable series between April and July 2022, we invited activists and community organisers to share their experiences and help shape priorities for our future work.
+During our Europe-wide Roundtable series between April and July 2022, activists and community organisers shared their experiences to help shape priorities for our future work.
 These conversations made clear the extent to which a policy of exclusion was felt by many marginalised communities, regardless of which country they were based in.